 RESULTS campaigners know more than most that defending 0.7 amid sensational and counter-factual reports on aid spending is no easy task.
 At times, it feels as though there are two teams attempting to play football against each other on separate pitches.
 For both aid supporters and sceptics, legitimate questions and debate about UK ODA spending can get left behind.

 In this context, ICAI serves an important function by creating a dialogue with the Government based not on politics, but evidence, feedback and lesson learning.
 It plays a critical role in informing the public and Parliament of both good practice and areas for improvement in the UK’s aid programme.
-As we approach the triennial review of ICAI’s performance, it’s worth reflecting on this little-known but powerful watchdog that promotes constructive engagement with aid programmes and holds the Government to account for its decisions.
+As we approach the tailored review of ICAI’s performance, it’s worth reflecting on this little-known but powerful watchdog that promotes constructive engagement with aid programmes and holds the Government to account for its decisions.